1-Month-Old-Baby Development: Settling In

 The first few weeks of having your new baby at home might have felt overwhelming, but as you gradually adjust to this new little person in your life, you could start to feel more confident and settled.

 Don’t get too comfortable though!
-Newborns change rapidly, so there will be plenty to learn and discover this month as well.
+Newborns change and grow rapidly, so there will be plenty to learn and discover this month as well.

 The good news is, we’re here to help.
-Read on to find out more about typical milestones your baby might reach around this time, and get info on feeding and bathing your little one, including how much a 1-month-old should eat, and how often to bathe your baby.
+Read on to find out more about typical milestones your baby might reach around this time, and get info on feeding and bathing your little one.

-We’ll also offer some tips on starting to form your 1-month old baby’s sleep routine, and give you some info on a couple of issues that might crop up around this time, like colic and cradle cap.
+We’ll also offer some tips on starting to form your 1-month-old newborn baby’s sleep routine and give you some info on a couple of issues that might crop up around this time, like colic and cradle cap.

-Your baby is unique, but you knew that already!
-It’s normal for your little one to grow at his or her own pace, so don’t be surprised if your baby’s development in one area seems to lag for a few weeks, only to catch up soon after.
+Your baby is unique, but you know that already!
+It’s normal for your little one to grow at their own pace, so don’t be surprised if their development in one area seems to lag for a few weeks, only to catch up soon after.
 Here are some of the baby development milestones to look forward to now that your baby is one month old.

 Growth and Physical Development: Another Week, Another Wardrobe